-The Headteacher and Deputy Headteacher are responsible for authorising exclusion paperwork.
-It is the College Learning Leader's responsibility to complete the exclusion paperwork and ensure that appropriate witness statements are supplied to support the content of the exclusion paperwork.
-Students will either receive an internal exclusion (Centre) or an external exclusion (at home) for a fixed period of time.
-The decision on the length of the exclusion will be made by the Deputy Headteacher (Pastoral) based on the nature and seriousness of the incident (see appendix 4).
-However, the number and length of previous exclusions may be used to consider the length of the exclusion issued by the Headteacher.
+The Headteacher and Deputy Headteacher are responsible for authorising suspension paperwork.
+It is the College Learning Leader's responsibility to complete the suspension paperwork and ensure that appropriate witness statements are supplied to support the content of the suspension paperwork.
+Students will either receive an internal suspension (Centre) or an external suspension (at home) for a fixed period of time.
+The decision on the length of the suspension will be made by the Deputy Headteacher (Pastoral) based on the nature and seriousness of the incident (see appendix 4).
+However, the number and length of previous suspensions may be used to consider the length of the suspension issued by the Headteacher.

-There is no definitive list of circumstances that may result in a fixed term exclusion from school.
-However, acts of physical aggression towards other members of the school community (students and staff), using racist language or undertaking racially motivated actions, behaviour in the community that brings the school into disrepute, smoking on the school site and posting images of a member of the school community on line without their consent will result in a fixed term exclusion from school.
-The school reserves the right to consider a fixed term exclusion from school for any behaviour that falls below expectations outlined in our 'Getting It Right' policy, including behaviour online and in the community. (see appendix 4)
+There is no definitive list of circumstances that may result in a suspension from school.
+However, acts of physical aggression towards other members of the school community (students and staff), verbal abuse or threatening behaviour towards other members of the school community (students and staff), bullying, using racist language or undertaking racially motivated actions, abuse against sexual orientation or disability, behaviour in the community that brings the school into disrepute, smoking / vaping on the school site and posting images of a member of the school community on line without their consent will result in a suspension from school.
+The school reserves the right to consider a suspension from school for any behaviour that falls below expectations outlined in our 'Getting It Right' policy, including behaviour online and in the community. (see appendix 4)

-After the exclusion has been agreed by the Headteacher, parents / carers will be contacted by telephone to explain the length of and reasons for the exclusion.
-This will be supported by a letter sent home to parents / carers clearly outlining the length of and reasons for the detention.
-The school will provide work for the student to complete at home during the length of the exclusion.
+After the suspension has been agreed by the Headteacher, parents / carers will be contacted by telephone to explain the length of and reasons for the exclusion.
+This will be supported by a letter sent home to parents / carers clearly outlining the length of and reasons for the suspension.